 Despite being a push-up, this exercise utilises the middle and upper back muscles.
-Rather than lowering your torso the floor and extending back up bending your arms, it is only the back and shoulders that really move.
+Rather than lowering your torso on the floor and extending back up, bending your arms, only the back and shoulders really move.
 Imply push your shoulder blades back and forward to lower yourself slightly up and down.
-It's hard but useful as an exercise.
-It'll even help with your pull-ups!
+It’s hard but useful as an exercise.
+It’ll even help with your pull-ups!

-This is a very useful exercise for working the lower back and is again very difficult to injure yourself; providing you are warmed up and use correct form.
-That's the case with all exercises as you simply lie flat and elevate every limb.
+This is a very useful exercise for working the lower back and is, again, very difficult to injure yourself, providing you are warmed up and use the correct form.
+That’s the case with all exercises as you lie flat and elevate every limb.
 This makes it very difficult to even overstretch.

-When it comes to shoulder or deltoid exercises, this is one of the better of callisthenics.
-Although the technique to this push up is difficult, it is a very well-rounded shoulder exercise that involves, as named, a dive motion where the torso goes toward the floor before arching back to a horizontal type position.
-This can be risky in terms of technique however, due to the possibility of losing balance during the arching motion.
+When it comes to shoulder or deltoid exercises, this is one of the better callisthenics.
+Although the technique for this push-up is difficult, it is a very well-rounded shoulder exercise that involves, as named, a dive motion where the torso goes toward the floor before arching back to a horizontal type position.
+However, this can be risky in terms of the technique due to the possibility of losing balance during the arching motion.

-Again, crunches have a huge range of variation when it comes to working the abdominal muscles.
+Again, crunches have a huge range of variations when it comes to working the abdominal muscles.
 This variation is essential when ensuring the entire abdominal muscle group is targeted too.
-It's very difficult to get wrong, however, with too much momentum, this exercise might lose its effectiveness.
-It's still a great upper ab exercise to add to the list.
+It’s very difficult to get wrong; however, with too much momentum, this exercise might lose its effectiveness.
+It’s still a great upper ab exercise to add to the list.

 Calf raises are essentially stepping onto your tiptoes before going back to a resting position with a second or two to hold the contraction and to ensure the workout is performed correctly and efficiently.
 There isn’t much more to say!

-The chin-up is an exercise that requires a bar or some kind of object sturdy enough to support the entirety of body weight.
-It's once of the best bicep exercises you can do, so it's a good one to perfect.
-The basis is similar to a pull-up but with a closer and reversed grip, and focuses primarily on the biceps rather than back, giving huge results.
+The chin-up is an exercise that requires a bar or some object sturdy enough to support the entirety of body weight.
+It’s one of the best bicep exercises you can do, so it’s a good one to perfect.
+The basis is similar to a pull-up but with a closer and reversed grip and focuses primarily on the biceps rather than the back, giving huge results.

 By far and away, the best exercise for the upper back in callisthenics is the pull-up.
 These take a tremendous amount of effort, so be careful not to cause damage.
 (There are ways to build up to them too).
-The back is particularly hard to train in callisthenics, however, other variations of the pull up can be explored to really maximise back muscle efforts.
-It's also really worth taking the time to nail your technique here too.
-There's a lot to learn about pull-ups.
+The back is particularly hard to train in callisthenics.
+However, other variations of the pull-up can be explored to really maximise back muscle efforts.
+It’s also worth taking the time to nail your technique here.
+There’s a lot to learn about pull-ups.

 Hyperextensions are an excellent lower back exercise.
-They do need a bench to be able to get the right angle, but they're awesome.
-As you contract the muscles in your lower back, you are liftin yourself upright and holding the pose.
-It is difficult, and it's vital to make sure you're ready before you try it.
-Lower back exercises can be dangerous if you don't warm up properly or you run before you can walk.
+They do need a bench to be able to get the right angle, but they’re awesome.
+As you contract the muscles in your lower back, you are lifting yourself upright and holding the pose.
+It isn’t easy, and it’s vital to ensure you’re ready before trying it.
+Lower back exercises can be dangerous if you don’t warm up properly or you run before you can walk.

 Handstand Shoulder Press

-Excellent to hit your shoulders/deltoids as well as triceps and neck muscles.
+The handstand shoulder press is an excellent way to target your shoulders/deltoids as well as triceps and neck muscles.
 This is, however, an extremely difficult exercise to perform because of the balance required to do so.
 A spotter can be incorporated to ensure you don’t fall and cause an injury if you need it.
 This exercise does also mean that the shoulders are more protected due to the impossibility of going lower than the floor, though, which is a plus.

-Bicycle crunches are very similar to normal crunches but had the addition of the legs being lifted as each elbow is brought to the opposite knee in alternation.
-This allows not only the upper but also lower and mid abdominal muscles to feel the benefit of this exercise. with that being said, it's also a lot more difficult.
+Bicycle crunches are very similar to normal crunches, but with the addition of your legs being lifted as each elbow is brought to the opposite knee.
+This allows not only the upper but also lower and mid abdominal muscles to feel the benefit of this exercise.
+With that being said, it’s also a lot more difficult.

 One Legged Squat

 This is essentially what it says on the tin.
-The principle is exactly the same as the bodyweight squat, however, one leg is raised in order to put the entire focus onto one leg.
+The principle is exactly the same as the bodyweight squat.
+However, one leg is raised in order to put the entire focus on one leg.
 This, of course, makes the weight heavier on that leg and can be repeated on the other side, making the exercise more difficult but more beneficial as well.
 It does take a good level of balance too!

-So we know that callisthenics are all bodyweight, but that doesn’t mean however that every single aspect of callisthenics is risk-free or even better exercise in comparison to using equipment.
-Although the movements don't use excess weights, they can still have issues.
-Callisthenics can pose certain threats of its own as well as having its own negative aspects in certain situations.
+So we know that callisthenics are all bodyweight focussed, but that doesn’t mean that every single aspect of callisthenics is risk-free or even better exercise in comparison to using the equipment.
+Although the movements don’t use excess weights, they can still have issues.
+Callisthenics can pose certain threats of their own as well as having their own negative aspects in certain situations.
 Here are some things you need to remember.

 This surpasses just the injuries that come from short-term activities as well.
-Longer-term damage can occur if the form/technique is not correct during any exercises.
-The damage that can be caused by this can range from being minor to major.
-These injuries tend to form over a longer period of time through general wear and tear of joints and muscles, however, even with proper form, injuries can occur again in any exercise.
-Do the work to make sure you're doing it right.
+Longer-term damage can occur if the form/technique is incorrect during exercises.
+The damage that this can cause can range from minor to major.
+These injuries tend to form over a longer period of time through general wear and tear of joints and muscles; however, even with proper form, injuries can occur again in any exercise.
+Do the work to make sure you’re doing it right.

 Performing the same exercises in the same routine again and again routinely for months to years can cause injuries, even when performed perfectly.
 This is usually due to repetitive strain injuries and how it forms.
 That’s why it is essential to change workouts regularly.
 Plus, that boosts progress anyway.

-Another significant downside to callisthenics is also the difficulty to train some muscle groups without weights added Legs, specifically, can prove extremely difficult to train due to the fact they are used to handling the entire weight of your body pretty much all the time.
+Another significant downside to callisthenics is also the difficulty of training some muscle groups without weights added.
+Legs, specifically, can prove extremely difficult to train because they are used to handling the entire weight of your body pretty much all the time.
 They are huge already because of this, and finding a way to increase that weight is hard.

-Overall, callisthenics are usually cheap, convenient, and place a lot loess of a strain on your joints.
-There are still dangers, however, such as poor form, so it does fall into the field of preference and comfort for a lot of the exercises.
+Overall, callisthenics are usually cheap and convenient and place a lot less of a strain on your joints.
+There are still dangers, however, such as poor form, so it falls into the field of preference and comfort for many exercises.
 If the right combination is found between weight training and callisthenics, it can be extremely effective for almost all fitness goals.

-If you are wanting to try callisthenics for yourself, there's a huge variety of available exercises and workouts that can be done from the comfort of your own home, working almost any desired muscle groups in multiple ways.
-This can range from even using them as a warm-up, through to a full workout if performed correctly.
+Suppose you are wanting to try callisthenics for yourself.
+In that case, there’s a huge variety of available exercises and workouts that can be done from the comfort of your own home, working almost any desired muscle group in multiple ways.
+This can range from even using them as a warm-up to a full workout if performed correctly.